mrhunsaker/Ts65DnPilots/Manuscript/Ts65Dn_ACTB_NNeuro.md

 | NEPSY visuomotor precision | Visuomotor tracking and hand-eye coordination |
 | CANTAB SRT | Motor response time and attention |
 <i>**Table 2.
 Tasks included in the Arizona Cognitive Task Battery (ACTB) as developed by Edgin et al. (2010).**</i>

-###Considerations of a Phenotyping Approach

-Any discussion concerning the behavioral phenotyping of mouse models of genetic disorders must necessarily begin with a description of what a behavioral phenotype is and what assumptions underly tasks used to evaluate them.
-In short, behavioral phenotyping quantifies performance of mutant mice across behavioral experiments; and the behavioral performance is related to the clinical population to identify parallels that may exist.
-The analogy between the phenotype of human genetic disorder and the behavioral phenotype of the mouse model can be expressed as a combination of three factors: face validity, construct or content) validity, and predictive validity.

-**Face validity** is the surface similarity between the behavior of the mouse model and the patient on analogous tasks (*i.e.*, does the performance of the mouse and human resemble each other at face value).
-In other words, if a mouse has to perform a similar response during a task as the patient makes during performance of a similar task, the task shows face validity.
-Similarly, if the mouse and human behavioral tasks can be intuitively interpreted as being similar, the task shows face validity.

-**Construct (or content) validity**, so far as the development of behavioral experiments is concerned, refers to the similarity between the behavioral or cognitive domains being tested by a given task in the mouse model and human patient.
-This means that for tests to show construct validity, the tasks must be designed to directly model specific aspects of the genetic disorder and additionally that performance be subserved by similar neural substrates and/or cognitive process across species.
-More specifically, the tasks need to be developed to explicitly model the human disorder, not solely rely on creative post hoc interpretations of behavioral performance on general behavioral tasks.
-One necessity of construct validity is that a basic understanding of the disorder being modeled is required, such that the research is into translating a behavioral phenotype across species, not providing the primary elucidation of any phenotype at all in a model.

-**Predictive validity** refers to the utility of a mouse model as a proxy for the patient in studies of disease progression or therapeutic intervention—this can refer to either the endpoints of a behavioral study or the physiology of the model.
-Although predictive validity is commonly thought of as a characteristic of phenotyping approaches, it is more accurate to state that predictive validity is the quantified endpoint of an adequately designed behavioral phenotyping experiment—that is, to define some behavior or set of behaviors that serve as valid outcome measures for later studies.
-In other words, predictive validity is only present when behavioral performance of the model during a given experiment proves useful for inferring or correlating dosage of a given mutation, disease progression, or treatment outcomes in not only the model, but also the clinical population.

 ###Gross Behavioral Phenotype of Mouse Models of Down Syndrome